guanzh/RBdown/content/project/example-external-project.md

 title = "Conservation Project"

 # Project summary to display on homepage.
-summary = "This is a link to Cloud Mountain"
+summary = "This is a link to Cloud Mountain Conservation"

 # Optional image to display on homepage (relative to `static/img/` folder).
-image_preview = "boards.jpg"
+image_preview = "cmlogof.jpg"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`